simonjohngreen/aws-architectures-and-automations/README.md

 note: Tungston Fabric is the OpenSource version of Contrail.
 Contrail requires a license and login password parameters to be set, in order to download the licensed SW.
 note: OpenShift automations require a Red Hat account in order to download the Software

 The stacks are all in directory /deployers

-The git root and cli* contains exmaple bash scripts for running up the stacks.
+The git root and cli* contains example bash scripts for running up the stacks.

 ----------